 You already know that emails are the best way to drive audience to your webinars.
 But with professionals receiving dozens or hundreds of emails each day — how do you make yours stand out?

 Sounds easy enough, right?
 According to Convince & Convert, 35% of people decide whether or not to open an email based on subject line alone, so take the time to A/B test yours.
-Doing so allows you to increase conversions by discovering what your audience wants.
+Doing so allows you to increase conversions by discovering exactly what appeals to your audience.

 Want to learn more?
-Our recent blog post offers tips and formats for crafting your next webinar invitation subject line.
+Read this blog post for tips and formats to help craft your next subject line.

 3. Include one prominent call to action that links to your registration page.